hardskulls/Survace/README.md

 </p>

 # Survace ✨
-> "One Ring to rule them all...
-In a good way"
+> One Ring to rule them all...
+> In a good way.

 ## About 📖
 Have you ever found an app `UI` lacking or limited?